-“Did you know” said my Nan, “according to my Dad, the Lovegrove’s are descended from French royalty.
-He always said we’ve got blue blood running through our veins!
-A french royal got a maid pregnant and we descend from that baby…”
+“Did you know” said my Nan, “my Dad always used to say that the Lovegrove’s were descended from French royalty.
+We’ve got blue blood running through our veins!
+The King of France got a maid pregnant and we descend from that baby…”

-WAD did not stay working in Great Haseley long.
+WAD must have realised that his prospects in rural Great Haseley were limited.
 By 1865, aged around 22, he had left the picturesque scenery of Oxfordshire and moved to Brentford, Middlesex.
-It’s likely that he departed the countryside in the hope that urban living would provide reliable, better paid work.
-At first though, WAD seems to have continued working in some form of agriculture.
+It’s likely that he departed the countryside in the hope that urban living would provide reliable, better-paid work.
+At first, though, WAD seems to have continued working in some form of agriculture.
 At the time of his first marriage in 1865, he was working as a gardener.

-With WAD’s humble roots I was surprised to see that on his marriage registration his father recorded as William Decripney (sic), a Clerk.
+With WAD’s humble roots I was surprised to see that on his marriage registration his father was recorded as William Decripney (sic), a Clerk.
 I’d already suspected WAD was illegitimate but his marriage certificate confirmed this.
-His surname is not the same as his fathers, although he is using it as his middle name.
+His surname was not the same as his father’s, although he was using it as his middle name.
 But where did this grand sounding name, “Decripney” come from?
 Googling the surname brought up no information.
 It seemed likely that “Decrigney” was spelt incorrectly.
-Luckily I was in contact with a member of the Guild of One Named Studies whose focus was on the Lovegrove surname.
-I was pointed in the direction of the Champion De Crespigny family – a number of whom were Barons, and with roots in France.
+Luckily, I was in contact with a member of the Guild of One Named Studies whose focus was on the Lovegrove surname.
+They pointed me in the direction of the Champion De Crespigny family – a family of Barons with roots in France.

 It was easy to search the London Marriage and Banns collection and find WAD’s second marriage.
 This time I discovered that WAD’s father had been named as “Eaton Decrespigny Champion Lovegrove”.
 Occupation was given as Goldminer!